hstalker/hstalker.github.io/_posts/2022-05-02-std-thread-detach-mistake.md

 handle stuck threads.
 Don't even get me started on killing threads that become stuck.
 You _don't_ want to be figuring out how different platforms' threading libraries pull that one off...[^6]

+Regardless, if you are able to model time-out join, thread cancellation and task cancellation, then it diminishes the need for detachment significantly in real-world code.

 ## Conclusions